Brooklyn's first supertall skyscraper officially reaches its full height

 The site of the development is also irregularly shaped, as the building sits on the majority of a triangular block.
 (JDS bought the neighboring 340 Flatbush Ave. for $43 million, but the 1950s diner Junior's remains on one of the corners.)
 Because of that, the architects opted for a hexagonal plan rather than rectangular.

-"We looked at the way the original architects dealt with the geometry of the site," said SHoP's principal architect, Gregg Pasquarelli, over video.
+"We looked at the way the original architects dealt with the geometry of the site," said SHoP's founder, Gregg Pasquarelli, over video.
 "They used hexagons and six-sided stars...We liked the idea that the interlocking hexagons would never make you feel like you weren't looking at the front of the building."

 A changing skyline